Modularity in gene regulatory networks

-- Visualization of signal propagation in biological networks (work in progress).
+- Visualization of signal propagation in biological networks.

-- Metabolic flux optimization under the constraint of the total enzyme mass (work in progress).
+- Metabolic flux optimization under the constraint of the total enzyme mass (Bio.

 - Extended the Jarzynski equality and the fluctuation theorems for feed-back control systems (Physical Review E, Physical Review Letters)

 - One-dimension stochastic flow (two-species asymmetric exclusion process) and its universal scaling behaviors (critical phenomena) and phase transition (Phys.
 Rev. E)